Gkiokan/php_event_class/readme.md

-<?php

 	# PHP Event Class

 	## Handle all your PHP Functions, Methods, Objects in the way you want like to.

-	### First of all, start with some bare code, where you define your includes, spl Autoloads and stuff.
-	### Just make sure you include the Event Class from /class/event.php
+	### Make sure you include the Event Class from /class/event.php
 	// Include the basics to start with. require_once 'core/init.php';